AndrewJBateman/react-next-api/README.md

 # React Next API

-Creates a Bitcoin currency price api app using React and Next.js.
+Creates a Bitcoin currency price api app using React and Next.js. npm dependencies updated.

 *** Note: to open web links in a new window use: _ctrl+click on link_**